Takashiidobe/notes/src/books/game-programming-patterns/dirty-flag.md

 Pros:

-1. Doing the work doesn\'t impact the user experience
+1. Doing the work doesn't impact the user experience

 Cons: